-Gluten free, refined sugar-free paleo granola.
+Gluten free, grain-free, refined sugar-free paleo granola.
 This simple recipe incorporates nuts and seeds, plus – bonus points – you end up with huge granola clusters!

 Do you ever get such a massive hankering for something crunchy that it can’t be contained, quenched, or satisfied with anything other than granola?
 This happens to me regularly.
 I go about my business eating my veggies and rice and salmon on a weekly basis, then all of a sudden, BOOM!
 Mega need for something hard to chew on.